aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/number-settings/format-number-to-scientific/_index.md

 2. **Go to the Home Tab**: On the Home tab, in the Number group, you'll find a dropdown menu for number formats.

-3. **Choose More Number Formats**: Click on the dropdown, and at the bottom, select `More Number Formats...` This will open the Format Cells dialog directly to the Number tab.
+3. **Choose More Number Formats**: Click on the dropdown, and at the bottom, select `More Number Formats…`.
+This will open the Format Cells dialog directly to the Number tab.

 4. **Select Scientific and Adjust**: Follow the same steps as above to select Scientific and adjust the decimal places as needed.